How Intern Fits Before Your Next Hire

 The real ROI calculation

-Most solopreneurs we talk to spend 10–15 hours per week on operational tasks Intern can handle.
-At even a modest consulting rate of $100/hour, that's $4,000–6,000 of recovered capacity per month — for $49.
+Most operators we talk to spend 10–15 hours per week on operational tasks Intern can help with.
+At even a modest consulting rate of $100/hour, that's $4,000–6,000 of recovered capacity per month — starting at $29.

 Even if Intern only saves you 5 hours a week, the math works overwhelmingly in your favor.